 Safe Exam Browser is released as freeware.
 The source code is subject to the Mozilla Public License Version 1.1 (the "License"); you may only use these files in compliance with the License.
 You may obtain a copy of the License at http://www.mozilla.org/MPL/ .

 There is no registration whatsoever required when downloading, installing or using SafeExamBrowser.
-SEB is not connecting to any cloud service or server, besides the web server which you enter as "Start URL" in your settings.
-When started with default configuration, SEB for Windows/macOS displays this page
+SEB is not connecting to any cloud service or server, besides the web server which you enter as "Start URL" in your settings, and, when using appropriate individual configuration files, to an SEB server instance or a video conferencing service.
+When started with default configuration, SEB for Windows/macOS displays this page.

 As SEB is open source, anybody can review the code to verify that SEB really doesn't connect to any centralized servers and is not sending any collected user data.
 Additionally, SEB for iOS contains a security module to verifiy the integrity of the SEB application and the iOS environment.
 This module is only distributed in binary form and for security reasons its source code is not available as open source.
 This module doesn't collect or send any personal information to any centralized server, it is not accessing the network or the Internet.